-Sanford’s first microbrewery, Wop’s Hops Brewing Company, brews 17 ales in house.
+Sanford’s first microbrewery, Wop's Hops Brewing Company, brews 17 ales in house.
 Attend special events throughout the year, including the Brewers Guild Festival, One-Off Wednesday, and Pasta Thursday.
-Another option to quench your thirst: Inner Compass Brewing Company, a bright blue building with outdoor picnic-style seating.
+Another option to quench your thirst: Dees Brothers Brewery is family-owned and brews great beer, and hospitality.

 Other breweries and craft beer bars to explore include:

 The Sanford Museum highlights the city’s written and visual history, from the Naval Air Station Sanford to city planning and sports collections.